 In 1946, friction between the Viet Minh and French occupiers sparked the Battle of Hanoi, which became the first of many battles in the First Indochina War that ended in 1952.
 When North Vietnam won the Vietnam War in 1975 (called the American War in Vietnam), Hanoi became the capital of the reunified northern and southern parts of the country.

 Best Time to Visit

-Because it is located in the northern part of Vietnam, Hanoi gets four distinct seasons, with winters getting quite chilly (temps can fall below 10 deg.
+Located in the northern part of Vietnam, Hanoi gets four distinct seasons, with winters getting quite chilly, temperatures can fall below 10 deg.
 C., or 50 deg.
-F.) and summers bringing in plenty of heat (average temp of 28 – 35 deg.
+F. Summer brings hotter weather with average temperatures of 28 – 35 deg.
 C., or 82 – 95 deg.
-F.).
-Expect high humidity all year round.
+F. Expect high humidity all year round.

-For most visitors, the most pleasant time to visit Hanoi is during the more mild seasons of the year: spring, in March and April; early summer; and autumn, from September to November.
+For most visitors, the most pleasant time to visit Hanoi is during the milder seasons of the year: spring, in March and April; early summer; and autumn, from September to November.

 Attractions in Hanoi

 Ho Chi Minh Museum lies close to other major Hanoi attractions, such as the Ho Chi Minh Mausoleum, One-Pillar Pagoda, Ba Dinh Square, and the War Memorial.
 It is also across the street from a lovely local market.

 The museum itself celebrates and recounts the life of national hero Ho Chi Minh, who dedicated his life to helping Vietnam gain its independence from foreign occupiers.
 The museum is packed with artifacts and objects from General Ho’s possessions, with Ho Chi Minh’s life portrayed in eight distinct time periods.
 Signs are written in Vietnamese, English, and French, and guided tours are available.